GatorGauge/GatorGauge/README.md

 Travis can only be implemented by admin accounts.
 Admin users can activate Travis by creating a `travis.yml` in the project's root directory.

+## Road Map of the system

+### Topic Modeling

+#### Usage of Topic Modeling

+The topic modeling for this project will be maintained by Nicholas Tocci.
+Topic modeling for GatorGauge begins when gensim_analysis is given a list of strings.
+Once this list is given it is then split of so that the list of strings given is now a list of lists.
+Each list in the list of lists contains all of the words in each specific sentence.
+This is then sent to the create_tokens function which then analyzes each word in the lists.
+If the word contains profanity, is a number, or is a very common word, the word is left out.
+If the word has any special characters in it, the special character is then removed.
+Next the list of tokens is made into a dictionary and a corpus using the Gensim library and visualized using pyLDAvis.

+#### Ways to achieve the best anlysis

+The best way to get the best analysis is on a larger data set.
+This means that the program should not be able to do a single student for a single lab.
+The LDA will not provide a strong analysis as the amount of tokens being passes to it is very small.
+The program should be outfitted so that the user can select that it is all students for all labs, or all students for one lab.
+If all of the students for one lab is selected, the user will have a very good understanding of how the lab was perceived by the students and the most important parts of that specific lab.
+If the user selects that analysis is done on all of the labs for every single student, then the user will have a good understanding of how hard the class is and what the largest topics are for the course.

+#### Plans for the future

+Plans for the future include instituting Word2Vec and Sense2Vec into the gensim_anlysis system.
+This will allow for the ability to visualize how related the words are.
+Sense2Vec will be used to help discern what the user means.
+I will be researching other systems that could be used to give a better visualization on the topic models.
+Lastly the system needs to be enhanced so that it is easier for the user to complete every lab for every student.

 ## Questions or Comments

 Any problems or suggestions regarding GatorGauge can be written in the issue